 They are eligible for housing assistance under this Chapter.
 They are temporarily unable to live in suitable accommodation.

-They notify the Housing Management Centre Manager that they intend to buy a suitable own home at their posting location.
+They notify the Defence Housing Australia Regional Director that they intend to buy a suitable own home at their posting location.

 See: Part 2 for 'suitable own home'.